Kids hiking in Whistler (Toshi Kawano photo)

 Winter brings universal fun, and BC ski resorts and mountains are the perfect places to enjoy it.
 Hit the slopes or brush up on skills at a camp (some offer lessons for kids as young as two).
 Terrain parks are ideal for adventurous teens, and après-ski movie nights and marshmallow roasts help round out the day.

-Don a headlamp and explore BC’s underground – caving combines fascinating adventure with education.
+For an unforgetable family adventure, don a headlamp and explore BC’s underground – caving combines fascinating adventure with education.
 Horne Lake Caves Provincial Park on Vancouver Island features self-guided and guided family tours, plus an educational centre for the curious.
 Cave-shy?
 Those not wanting to venture underground can simulate the experience at Canada’s only “Cave Theatre.”